Essay: ‘Black Christmas’ 2019 is a world-burning triumph.

 1974’s Black Christmas made a political statement.
 Released a year after Roe v.
 Wade, the film’s lead Jess Bradford (Olivia Hussey) confronts not only her domineering boyfriend – the pro-choice subplot bubbles right on the surface – but a killer whose palpable disgust for and hatred of women smothers the screen.
 “Its granular, POV framework splinters the onscreen perspective between that of the viscously-provocative villain, only known as ‘The Moaner’ to our house of heroines, and that of a close-knit group of sorority girls, who were coming of age only a decade after the Civil Rights Act of 1964 (and just a year after Roe v Wade).
 It’s a raw and unnerving juxtaposition of one white man’s rage set against a backdrop of women’s continuing struggle to break free of the patriarchy and come to understand and revel in their burgeoning sexuality,” reads the crux of our review last winter.

-The stage is set in the spirit of the original: Hawthorne College is shutting down for holiday break, and as attentions are drawn to decorations, family affairs and the upcoming talent show, sorority girls start to go missing.
+The stage is set in the spirit of the original: Hawthorne College is shutting down for holiday break, and as attentions are drawn to decorations, family affairs, and the upcoming talent show, sorority girls start to go missing.
 Yet unlike both predecessors, the 1974 landmark and 2006’s grotesque and soulless remake, 2019’s iteration highlights a growing awareness of something amiss almost from the start.
-Riley, portrayed with great nuance by Imogen Poots (Green Room), contends with her own brutal sexual assault and its lingering effects that have caused her to retreat into herself.
-Her entire world has skewed, everything always feeling a little off, and it is the sisterhood that brings her comfort, stability, warmth and more importantly, a warrior-like strength in the finale.
+Riley, portrayed with great nuance by Imogen Poots (Green Room), contends with her brutal sexual assault and its lingering effects that have caused her to retreat into her shell.
+Her entire world has skewed, everything always feeling a little off, and the sisterhood brings her comfort, stability, warmth, and, more importantly, a warrior-like strength in the finale.
 Aleyse Shannon commands the screen as the head-strong, unapologetically out-spoken activist named Kris, embodying all sociopolitical forward motion, and Lily Donoghue’s Marty perches on the other end of the spectrum, unaware of the harm in being silent and naive.

 The third act evokes the omnipresent darkness of the patriarchy to a suffocating level, as more and more masked maniacs pop up like a game of Whac-A-Mole.
 Takal explained this creative decision: “All of these men were being exposed for all the terrible things they had done, like Louis C.K. or Mark Halperin, but then they were coming back into the public sphere.
 I was like, what’s happening?
 We felt like we had had a victory where women had finally found their voices, and then these men kept popping back up.”